loversama/sc-feeder-client/README.md

 *   **Event Feed:** Displays a live feed of detected events, including kills, deaths (combat, environmental, crashes), and vehicle destructions.
 *   **Player/Global View:** Toggle between viewing only events involving you or seeing all detected events.
 *   **Event Details:** Click on an event to view detailed information, including involved players/ships and potentially RSI profile data (if enabled).
-*   **Server Integration:** Securely uploads processed events to the central SC Kill Feed server to populate leaderboards and player statistics on the companion website.
+*   **Server Integration:** Securely uploads processed events to the central VOIDLOG.GG server to populate leaderboards and player statistics on the companion website.
 *   **Session Tracking:** Automatically detects new game sessions.
 *   **Notifications:** Provides optional desktop notifications for significant events involving your player.
 *   **Auto-Updates:** Automatically checks for and installs updates when new releases are published.